Saturnian (poetry)

 Despite the division, there is some consensus regarding aspects of the verse's structure.
 A Saturnian line can be divided into two cola or half-lines, separated by a central caesura.
 The second colon is shorter than or as long as the first.
 Furthermore, in any half-line with seven or more syllables, the last three or four are preceded by word-end.
 This is known as Korsch's caesura or the caesura Korschiana, after its discoverer.

-The Saturnian as quantitative
+Saturnian as quantitative

 Most—but not all—Saturnians can be captured by the following scheme: